martinfarmer/angular-evaluation/README.md

 ## Environment Setup

 ### Install Node
-This application requires Node 6.11.2 LTS / NPM version 3.10.10 or later (installing Node also installs NPM).
+This application requires Node 6.9.0 or higher, together with NPM 3 or higher (NPM gets installed by way of installing Node).
 Instructions for all platforms are located here: [Node.js](https://nodejs.org/en/download/)

 ### Install the latest Angular CLI
-After node is installed, install Angular CLI by executing from a terminal:
+After node is installed, install Angular CLI (v 1.2.3+) by executing from a terminal:

     npm install -g @angular/cli